Tafara-N/alx-react/0x07-react_redux_action_creator_normalizr/README.md

-The function markAsAread will accept index as argument The function setNotificationFilter will accept filter as argument Test the action creators
+The function markAsAread will accept index as argument The function setNotificationFilter will accept filter as argument

+**Test the action creators**

-Import the action types, NotificationTypeFilters, and the action creators into src/actions/notificationActionCreators.test.js
+Import the action types, `NotificationTypeFilters`, and the action creators into `src/actions/notificationActionCreators.test.js`

 In this file, write a test for the `markAsAread` action.
 Calling the creator with 1 as an argument should return: